VonHeikemen/devlog/content/web-development/tagged-unions-and-fantasy-land.md

 // true
 ```

 That's nice but how does that help us?
 The important part to understand here is that `.map` should "preserve the shape" of our structure.
-In this case with arrays, if we call it with an array with one item we get back another array with one item, if we call it with an array with a hundred items we get back another array with a hundred items.
+In this case with arrays, if we call it with an array with one item we get back another array with one item, if we call it with an array with one hundred items we get back another array with one hundred items.
 Knowing that the result will always have the same type allows us to do stuff like this.

 ```js
 Val.map(fx).map(gx).map(hx);
 ```

-I know what you're thinking.
-Using `.map` that way with arrays can have a big impact on performance.
+I know what you're thinking, using `.map` like that way with arrays can have a big impact on performance.
 Shall not be worried, the second law has that covered.

 * Composition